RESEARCH STARTER

 Applications

 Consider the example of a column of gas, at thermal equilibrium, extending to a great height.
-This can be viewed as a model of the atmosphere; it is highly idealized, since the atmosphere is not at equilibrium--it gets colder as the height increases.
+This can be viewed as a model of the atmosphere; it is highly idealized, since the atmosphere is not at equilibrium—it gets colder as the height increases.
 The following question can be asked: How does the density of this idealized atmosphere change with height?
 Since the temperature is constant, the number of molecules per unit volume, or particle density, is proportional to the pressure.
-The pressure decreases with increasing altitude and therefore so must the particle density.
+The pressure decreases with increasing altitude and, therefore, so must the particle density.
 On this basis, it is easy to show that the density decreases exponentially with height.
 Furthermore, the rate of decrease is proportional to the mass of the molecules: the density of heavier gases decreases more rapidly with increasing altitude than the density of lighter gases.
-Although this is not strictly observed in the earth's atmosphere, because it is not at equilibrium and there are winds and atmospheric disturbances that mix the gases, there is a tendency for lighter gases, such as hydrogen, to become predominant at very high altitudes.
+Although this is not strictly observed in the Earth’s atmosphere because it is not at equilibrium and there are winds and atmospheric disturbances that mix the gases, there is a tendency for lighter gases, such as hydrogen, to become predominant at very high altitudes.

-This exponential variation of density is an example of Boltzmann's law, which states that the probability of finding molecules in a given spatial arrangement varies exponentially with the negative of the potential energy of that arrangement, divided by the absolute temperature, and multiplied by a constant term (known as Boltzmann's constant).
-This result explains a wide range of phenomena, such as evaporation and thermionic emission in cathode-ray tubes.
-More generally, the Boltzmann distribution gives the probability that a system in equilibrium at a given temperature is in a state with a certain energy as varying exponentially with the negative of the energy of that state, divided by the product of Boltzmann's constant and the temperature.
+This exponential variation of density is an example of Boltzmann’s law, which states that the probability of finding molecules in a given spatial arrangement varies exponentially with the negative of the potential energy of that arrangement, divided by the absolute temperature, and multiplied by a constant term (known as Boltzmann’s constant).
+This result explains a wide range of phenomena, such as evaporation and thermionic emission.
+More generally, the Boltzmann distribution gives the probability that a system in equilibrium at a given temperature is in a state with a certain energy as varying exponentially with the negative of the energy of that state, divided by the product of Boltzmann’s constant and the temperature.
 This is one of the fundamental results of equilibrium statistical mechanics.

 With regard to the approach to equilibrium, it is fairly straightforward to give more or less qualitative explanations of irreversible behavior.
 Take the example of a gas contained in a box.
 At equilibrium, the density will be uniform and there will be almost exactly half the total number of molecules in each half of the box.
 There will be fluctuations, where one half of the box contains slightly more molecules than the other half, but these will be small compared with the total number of molecules.
 The larger the fluctuation, the more improbable it is, since it will correspond to a macrostate for which there are fewer microstates than the number composing the equilibrium state.
-It is therefore extremely improbable that the gas should suddenly spontaneously change from its equilibrium state to one in which all the molecules are contained in one half of the box--so improbable, in fact, that the gas would have to be observed for a very long time, longer than the universe has been in existence, before this spontaneous change would be seen.
+It is, therefore, extremely improbable that the gas should suddenly spontaneously change from its equilibrium state to one in which all the molecules are contained in one half of the box—so improbable, in fact, that the gas would have to be observed for a very long time, longer than the universe has been in existence, before this spontaneous change would be seen.
 Obviously, the gas can be specially prepared to be in this latter state: by compressing it into half of the box and inserting a partition, for example.
-This effects a change in the macroscopic variables of the system (by reducing the volume), and the molecules will take up the most probable configuration compatible with this new macroscopic state.
+This affects a change in the macroscopic variables of the system (by reducing the volume), and the molecules will take up the most probable configuration compatible with this new macroscopic state.
 When the partition is removed, however, the gas will very rapidly expand to fill the box.
 With the macroscopic variables returned to their original values, the configuration with all the molecules in one half of the box is now extremely improbable, and the gas will quickly pass through a sequence of ever more probable states until equilibrium is reached once more.

 Nevertheless, a complete microscopic understanding of irreversibility must take into account the detailed dynamics of the processes involved and, in particular, the nature of the collisions between the particles.
 The simplest example is that of a dilute gas, where only binary collisions occur between the molecules.
 As these collisions redistribute the velocities of the molecules, the distribution function changes with time.
 The change in this function is given by the Boltzmann transport equation, which governs the three fundamental transport processes of diffusion, viscosity, and thermal conduction.
-It is based on a statistical assumption known as the assumption of "molecular chaos," which refers to the absence of any correlations--either in position or velocity--between the two particles involved in the collision.
+It is based on a statistical assumption known as the assumption of “molecular chaos,” which refers to the absence of any correlations—either in position or velocity—between the two particles involved in the collision.

 This is a plausible assumption to make in the case of a dilute gas because the particles are traveling freely most of the time, and it is very unlikely that a recollision will occur between the same two particles.
 Hence, particle correlations are negligible.
 For a dense gas, or liquid, however, a large proportion of the molecules will be undergoing collisions at any given time, and a number of these collisions will be recollisions, so the positions and velocities of the molecules may be correlated.
 In these cases, molecular chaos can no longer be assumed and the Boltzmann equation no longer holds.
 Although attempts have been made to generalize this equation by including a correlation function, most of the results that have been obtained have been restricted to certain special and highly idealized cases.
 The statistical mechanics of fluids is, in general, extremely complex and relies heavily on computer simulations.